Imagen dinámica

 Mighty Mouse in action in the 3D comic

 This decision proved to be the right one.
-Mighty Mouse, with its combination of action, humor, and visually appealing design, turned out to be the perfect vehicle to introduce the public to the 3D comic experience.
+Mighty Mouse, with his combination of action, humor, and visually appealing design, turned out to be the perfect vehicle to introduce the public to the 3D comic experience.
 The small but powerful mouse was about to make history, taking readers on a three-dimensional adventure they had never experienced before.
 Eager to create your own memorable characters?
 Discover advanced techniques here.

 The success was so great that production could no longer be handled from the artists’ homes.
 St. John Publishing, recognizing the potential of this new art form, gave them an entire floor of their offices on prestigious Fifth Avenue in New York.
 It was a tangible recognition that 3D comics were here to stay… or so it seemed.